The viewport meta tag importance

 The SEO Logic:

-- Bootstrap hears this and says: “Okay, 390px is less than 576px, so I will trigger the
+Bootstrap reads this and knows that because 390px is less than 576px, I should trigger the col-12 class.

-col-12(full width) style.” - Google sees a perfectly stacked, easy-to-read list and gives you a “Mobile-Friendly” green checkmark.
+This is the nicely stacked, easy-to-read list that Google sees, and it gives you the “Mobile-Friendly” green checkmark.

 4. Best Practices for SEO-Friendly Viewports